 - Assistant Dean of Educational Services for grievances related to scholarship/financial aid

-- Vice President of Academic Affairs for grievances related to academic concerns.
+- Vice President of Instructional Services for grievances related to academic concerns.

 - Vice President of Instructional Services for grievances related to admissions or requesting an appeal to an earlier grievance.